GaloyMoney/blink/ARCHITECTURE.md

 ### bitcoin-core

-bitcoin core handle the cold storage.
+Bitcoin core handles the cold storage.

-there is typically a very low load transaction wise in regard to the wallet. maybe 1 transaction per week when a rebalancing is needed.
+There is typically a very low load transaction wise in regard to the wallet.
+Typically 1 transaction per week when a rebalancing is needed.

 ### lnd

-lnd handle all of the transactions the users run. lnd stores itself the data in a bbolt database.
+Lnd handles all of the transactions the users make.
+Lnd stores the data in a bbolt database internally.

-every succesful payment within lnd is being recorded on mongodb.
+Every successful payment within lnd is being recorded on mongodb.

-offchain-wise, nothing is needed within the lnd side to present a transaction to a user after it has been executed. onchain-wise, it's possible that a user shared an onchain address. this is currently tied to lnd. (we intend to not use lnd for onchain transaction to remove this dependancy and simplify lnd instance recyling)
+Offchain-wise, nothing is needed within the lnd side to present a transaction to a user after it has been executed.
+Onchain-wise, it's possible that a user shared an onchain address.
+This is currently tied to lnd. (we intend to not use lnd for onchain transaction to remove this dependancy and simplify lnd instance recyling)

 ### Mongodb

-Mongodb is the database storing all users transactions.
+Mongodb is the database storing all users' transactions.
 It's the source of truth for the customers' accounts.

-To achieve strong consistency, it's currently setup with:
+To achieve strong consistency, it's currently setup in the following way:
-- Write access need to be valided by 2-out-of-3 pods before being considered succesful
+- Write access needs to be valided by 2-out-of-3 pods before being considered successful
-- Schema on write with mongoose.
+- Schema on write with mongoose

 The accounting part is being done by [medici](https://github.com/flash-oss/medici/commits/master).